signature-opensource/CK-Globalization/CK.Globalization/ResultMessage/README.md

                                     [CallerLineNumber] int lineNumber = 0 )
 ```

-## Usages

 The backend developer should return a result message (or a list of result messages) whenever
 the message(s) is(are) aimed to be seen by a end user.

-The message's format is always written in american english.
+The message's text is always written in american english.
 Even if the API can use the current culture, this should be avoided and the `culture` should be provided
 explicitly:

 ```csharp
 return ResultMessage.Error( culture, $"Upload failed after {tryCount} retries.
 Retrying in {(int)delay.TotalMinutes} minutes." );
 ```
+When the `culture` is the scoped `CurrentCultureInfo`, there is nothing more to do: the message has been
+translated automatically (as long as there is a translation available for it).

+When the `culture` is not specified, the `NormalizedCultureInfo.Current` is used (this should be avoided),
+or when `culture` is a `ExtendedCultureInfo`, the message is not (yet) translated.
+It can be translated
+later, typically when the result is sent back to the caller, and even on the caller side if the `ResultMessage`
+has been marshalled with all its information.